Home » Do Baby Parrots Sleep A Lot? [Parrot Chick Sleep Requirements]

 Night Frights

-Baby parrots are at risk of night frights because they’re experiencing new things.
+Baby parrots are at risk of night frights because they’re experiencing things they don’t understand.

 Night frights are caused by the following:

 Night terrors can be terrifying for baby parrots.
-If scared, it could fall off its perch, resulting in injury.
-Covering the cage with a sheet or blanket can reduce light exposure.
+The bird could fall off its perch and endure serious injury if scared.
+Covering the cage with a sheet or blanket reduces light exposure but not noise.

-Crop burns occur when an owner hand-feeds a baby parrot formula that’s too hot.
-This commonly happens when the food’s microwaved and develops hotspots due to improper mixing.
+Crop burn occurs when an owner hand-feeds a baby parrot formula that’s too hot.
+This happens when the foods are microwaved and develop hotspots due to improper mixing.

-Not only can this burn the crop, but it affects the ability to empty itself, resulting in yeast infections.
-The discomfort makes it difficult for baby parrots to fall asleep.
+Not only can this burn the crop, but it also affects its ability to empty itself, resulting in sour crop.

-Many baby parrots make noises while they sleep.
-While inexperienced owners may be concerned that this is a sign of a problem, it’s normal.
-You may notice the following sounds during a parrot’s sleeping time:
+Many baby parrots make noises while sleeping.
+While inexperienced owners may be concerned that this signifies a problem, it’s normal.

 The Guardian reported that baby birds practice songs while they sleep by replaying them in their heads.

-Don’t be alarmed if your baby parrot sleeps a lot, as this is normal.
-However, pay attention to the behavior and mannerisms, as excessive sleep sometimes indicates a health or environmental issue.
+Don’t be alarmed if a baby parrot sleeps a lot.
+Pay attention to its behavior and mannerisms because excessive sleep can be due to a health or environmental issue.

 For further information, read our guide to caring for baby parrots.